qkzk/fm/development.md

   - [ ] at this point I should list what it should do for every menu and rewrite it from scratch
   - [ ] menu reset is a mess, menu set is a mess, status refresh is a mess

-- [ ] ratatui component for progress bar for copymove
+- [x] WONTDO: ratatui component for progress bar for copymove.
+Is very poor.
+I already need a thread to handle the progress, why would I replace it with something less powerful ?
 - [x] FIX: trash opened + alt-x doesn't clear the trash but deletes the element itself
 - [x] FIX: menu chmod crash as replace input by current mode
 - [x] FIX: InputHistory